kagisearch/vectordb/README.md

    Options:\
 	{'mode':'sliding_window', 'window_size': 240, 'overlap': 8}\
 	{'mode':'paragraph'}
-- **embeddings** (str): can be 'fast', 'normal' or 'best' or the name of the pre-trained embeddings model from HuggingFace to be used for embeddings (default: "sentence-transformers/all-MiniLM-L6-v2").
+- **embeddings** (str): can be 'fast', 'normal' or 'best' or the name of the pre-trained embeddings model from HuggingFace to be used for embeddings (default: "normal" is same as "BAAI/bge-small-en-v1.5").
 See [Pretrained models](https://www.sbert.net/docs/pretrained_models.html) and [MTEB](https://huggingface.co/spaces/mteb/leaderboard).

 **save(texts, metadata, memory_file=None)**